-The Meta-Parade is a serial performance project that investigates the forms and components of parades and public spectacles.
-The project uses performers to visualize data, considers the characters and roles that make up a parade structure, and explores the cultural and social reasons for public celebration as manifested in a procession.
+Meta-Parade was a performance project that investigated the forms and components of parades and public spectacles.
+The project used performers to visualize data, consider the characters and roles that make up a parade structure, and explore the cultural and social reasons for public celebration as manifested in a procession.

 * Calgary Pride 2001 – formation shape: “Square”

 * Johannesburg Pride 2003 – formation shape: “Big Dipper”